113ll3/Ibmclouddocscli/idt/commands.md

 You can query the status of the containers that are used by the {{site.data.keyword.dev_cli_short}} CLI as defined by `container-name-run` and `container-name-tools`.

-Run the following command in your current project directory to check container status:
+Run the following command in your current application directory to check container status:

 ```
 ibmcloud dev status